Conditional requests let you apply commands to Things only when specific conditions about the Thing’s current state are met.

 Live channel condition

-Ditto also supports retrieving thing data with an automatic approach for switching between twin and live channel.
+Ditto supports automatic switching between twin and live channels based on a condition.

 GET .../things/{thingId}?live-channel-condition=eq(attributes/useLiveChannel,true)